Life Coach for Highly Sensitive Person: When to Seek Support and Thrive

 What to Expect from a Life Coach for Highly Sensitive Person

-Working with a life coach doesn’t mean becoming someone else — it means strengthening who you already are.
-Here’s what the process might look like:
+Working with a coach doesn’t mean becoming someone else—it’s about strengthening who you already are.
+The process typically includes:

-- Gentle goal setting: You’ll define success at your own pace.
+• Gentle goal setting: Define success at your own pace

-- Mindset shifts: You’ll learn to see your sensitivity as strength.
+• Mindset shifts: Learn to see your sensitivity as a strength

 When Coaching Might Not Be the Right Fit